 6. Jean, 35

 Polyamorous; no children; one nesting/number one associate.
 “My polycule includes myself and my number one associate.
-We date others once in a while but haven’t observed anyone be particularly dedicated to further than the occasional date!
-My primary partner and I deal with our own non-public finances via ourselves; scholar debt, car bills, and so forth belong to the individual that owns them.
-Between myself and my live-in companion, we split groceries and ingesting out in half of always.
-If one people go on a date with another person, it’s as much as the human beings on the date to work out who will pay, but most of the time, it finally ends up that they split it as well!
+We date others occasionally but haven’t observed anyone be particularly dedicated to further than the occasional date!
+My primary partner and I deal with non-public finances via ourselves; scholar debt, car bills, and so forth belong to the individual who owns them.
+Between myself and my live-in companion, we split groceries and ingest out in half of always.
+If one person goes on a date with another person, it’s as much as the human beings on the date to work out who will pay, but most of the time, it finally ends up that they split it as well!
 It’s quite a few speak, plenty of verbal exchange, but it makes it so that no person feels the financial burden greater than the others.”

 7. Liz, 31